elpatron68/lc-lcs-upload/README.md

 ## License

-*LC-LCS-Upload* is free open Source software (OSS), licensed under the MIT license.
+*LC-LCS-Upload* is free Open Source Software (OSS), licensed under the MIT license.
 See [LICENSE.md](https://github.com/elpatron68/lc-lcs-upload/raw/master/LICENSE.md).

 By using *LC-LCS-Upload* you have to accept the licenses of these third party components: